fbpx

 Iceland’s coast is dotted with black sand beaches.
 With all of the volcanic activity on this island nation, it’s easy to see why.
 While traveling in Iceland, be sure to stroll along at least one black sand beach – there are plenty to choose from.

-One of the most famous and most beautiful black sand beaches in Iceland is Reynisfjara.
+One of the most famous and most beautiful beaches in Iceland is Reynisfjara Black Sand Beach.
 Situated on Iceland’s south coast not far from the small town of Vík, this is a good black sand beach to add to your itinerary.

 Northern Lights from Reykjavik campsite Iceland

 Gazing up at a sky dancing in hues of green is on many-a-travelers’ bucket lists.
-And while seeing the Northern Lights is an experience that you will cherish forever, I’m going to pop in and be a bit of a buzzkill…
+And while seeing the Aurora Borealis in person is an experience that you will cherish forever, I’m going to pop in and be a bit of a buzzkill…

 You have to be very lucky to see the Northern Lights.
 If you go into your trip expecting to see this natural phenomenon, you very likely may be disappointed.